arnodelorme/wp15/docs/workflow.md

 ## Data rights holder

-Review the results with the calibrated noise and release them to the data user.
+Review the group-level results with the calibrated noise and release them to the data user.

+    ./privacy.sif group-with-noise

 # Required applications or containers

 - download.sif
 - scramble.sif
-- datleak.sif
+- privacy.sif (on the scrambled input data)
 - singlesubject.sif
 - pipeline.sif (participant-level, on single-subject data)
 - mergeparticipant.sif